Italy a threat despite ageing players, mavericks

 They were also unbeaten in Euro 2012 qualifying and since Prandelli took over they have lost only two out of 31 competitive matches - the Euro 2012 final to Spain and a Confederations Cup group match against Brazil.

-Prandelli has removed the chip from Italy's shoulder and has insisted there is no going back to the old ways of sitting back in defense and provoking the opposition.
+Prandelli has removed the chip from Italy's shoulder and has insisted there is no going back to the old ways of sitting back in defence and provoking the opposition.

 For once, they may even have the neutrals on their side.